Ryouh/Feats-Revisited/Feats.md

 ### Squat Nimbleness

 You are uncommonly nimble for your race.
-You gain the following benefits:

 * Increase your walking speed by 5 feet.
 * You gain proficiency in the Acrobatics or Athletics skill (your choice).